pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Change line`:

-1. go to line 42
+1. go to line number 14
-2. go to line number 123
+2. go to line number number one
-3. line number number 43
+3. line number 123
-4. line 18
+4. line number five

 #### Português